AugieMurphy/sleepy-heads/README.md

 ## Explanation of D3 feature utilization
 - Sped up moving clock to show time of day
+- Slider to modify clock
 - Bar graph matched with the clock
-- Timeline w/ hoverability
-- Drop down to select activity/type of data and subsequent change of other elements
+- Drop down to select type of data and subsequent change of pie chart
-- Transitions between activities
+- Transitions

+## Known Bugs
+-